Bankruptcy Exemptions & Consumer Proposals in Manitoba

 - Up to $2,500 worth of equity if you are the sole homeowner and $1,500 if co-owning.

-- Furniture necessary for religious activities.
+- Any furniture that is necessary for religious activities.

 - Certain life insurance policies.